nzakas/understandinges6/manuscript/02-Strings-and-Regular-Expressions.md

 The substitution `${name}` accessed the local variable `name` to insert it into the string.
 The `message` variable then holds the result of the substitution immediately.

-I> Template strings can access any variable that is accessible in the scope in which it is defined.
-Attempting to use an undeclared variable in a template string results in an error being thrown in both strict and non-strict modes.
+I> template literals can access any variable that is accessible in the scope in which it is defined.
+Attempting to use an undeclared variable in a template literal results in an error being thrown in both strict and non-strict modes.

 Since all substitutions are JavaScript expressions, it's possible to substitute more than just simple variable names.
 You can easily embed calculations, function calls, and more.
 For example: